DeGefen/BigData/content/Questions/Questions.md

 - C) Corrective actions
 - D) Batch reporting only
 ?
-- Amswer: D) Batch reporting only
+- Answer: D) Batch reporting only
 Explanation: Data streaming is used for real-time and event-driven use cases, not for traditional batch reporting.
 See: [[Data Streaming]]
 <!--SR:!2025-07-28,1,162-->